 How do I file an abstract of judgment in Texas?

-The basic process is:
+The basic process usually looks like this:

-- (1) Request a certified abstract from the court clerk
+- (1) Request a certified abstract from the court clerk.

-- (2) Pay the certification fee
+- (2) Pay the clerk’s certification fee.

-- (3) File the abstract with the county clerk’s real property records
+- (3) File the abstract with the county clerk’s real property records in the appropriate county.

-- (4) Pay the recording fee
+- (4) Pay the county recording fee.

 What information is required on a Texas abstract of judgment?